guilhermekuni/go-finances-api/README.md

     <p>This project is the resolution of the Challenge 06 from Rocketseat's GoStack Bootcamp.</p>
 </div>

+## About ℹ️

+This project is the resolution of the Challenge 06 from Rocketseat's GoStack Bootcamp.
+It's also the Back-end API of a simple finances App, called GoFinances.
+Basically, you can import a .csv file and analyse your transactions.

 ## Links 🔗

 - [Challenge 06](https://github.com/Rocketseat/bootcamp-gostack-desafios/tree/master/desafio-database-upload)